On the Complexity of Language Membership for Probabilistic Words: Poly-Slicewise Unambiguity

-We now eliminate all cycles of productions of the form $X_1 \rightarrow X_2, \ldots, X_k \rightarrow X_1$.
-Unlike in the proof of \cref{prp:cykcircuit}, the grammar is not unambiguous so such cycles may exist.
-However, it is immediate that in this case the affected nonterminals can be used indifferently because they can all be rewritten in one another.
-So compute from $\Gamma'$ in linear time the directed graph formed of the rules $X \rightarrow Y$, and compute in linear time its strongly connected components (SCCs).
+Next, we eliminate all cycles of productions of the form $X_1 \rightarrow X_2, \ldots, X_k \rightarrow X_1$.
+We compute from $\Gamma''$ in linear time the directed graph formed of the rules $X \rightarrow Y$, and compute in linear time its strongly connected components (SCCs).
 Then, for each SCC, introduce a fresh nonterminal $X$ (making it the axiom if the SCC contains the axiom), and replace all occurrences of the nonterminals of the SCC with $X$ in all productions.
 Last, delete all productions of the form $Y \rightarrow Y$.
-The resulting grammar $\Gamma''$ is still computed in linear time from~$\Gamma$, is still in 2NF, recognizes the same language as $\Gamma$ up to~$\epsilon$, and now ensures that there is a total order $<$ on the nonterminals such that whenever we have a rule of the form $X \rightarrow Y$ then $X < Y$.
+The resulting grammar $\Gamma'''$ is still computed in linear time from~$\Gamma$, is still in 2NF, recognizes the same language as $\Gamma$ up to~$\epsilon$, and now ensures that there is a total order $<$ on the nonterminals such that whenever we have a rule of the form $X \rightarrow Y$ then $X < Y$.